Battle of New Orleans – 1815

 Jackson knew his force of Army regulars, volunteers, and pirates was vastly outnumbered, but he had geography and marksmanship on his side.
 Pakenham ordered his force to advance, under the cover of fog.
 As the sun rose, however, the fog burned off, offering the British lines as juicy targets to American artillery.

-Then came the most severe blow to the British advance: Sir Edward was struck in the knee by a grapeshot from the American guns.
-Attempting to remount on his aide’s horse, he was then shot in the arm.
+Then came the most severe blow to the British advance: Grapeshot from the American guns struck Sir Edward in the knee.
+He fell off his horse.
+A musket ball then struck him in the arm as he re-mounted.
 Mortally wounded, Pakenham’s last words were orders for Maj.
 Gen. Lambert to bring up his reserves.
-But it would be too little, too late.
-The 85th, stuck on the west bank, were unable to bring guns to bear on the American positions across the river, much less cross themselves.
-Lambert was advised that it would take 2,000 men to defend Thornton’s position.
-This, combined with losses on the east bank, forced him to withdraw from the battlefield and return to the fleet.
+The reserves advanced, too little, too late.
+The 85th, stuck on the west bank, fired on the battlefield with little success.
+Lambert’s staff advised they needed 2,000 men to defend Thornton’s position.
+Lambert withdrew, faced with heavy losses on both sides of the river.

 Cochrane and Lambert allowed a planned attack on Fort St. Philip, just north of the mouth of the Mississippi River, to proceed on January 9.
 The Royal Navy bombarded the fort unsuccessfully for ten days, before withdrawing on January 18.
 Lambert concluded that continuing the attack on New Orleans would be too costly, so the fleet left the area on February 5, 1815.The British mounted a successful attack on Fort Bowyer in Mobile Bay on February 12, but withdrew from there once they received word of the Treaty of Ghent, ending hostilities in the War of 1812.